CentralFloridaAttorney/ComfyUI-ZMongo/README.md

 ## Current Status

-ComfyUI-ZMongo provides a workflow-data layer for ComfyUI with hosted API support, local file storage, image persistence, prompt/value persistence, flattened dot-path browsing, and dynamic presets.
+ComfyUI-ZMongo provides a workflow-data layer for ComfyUI with hosted API support, local file storage, image persistence, mask persistence, prompt/value persistence, flattened dot-path browsing, and dynamic presets.

 ### Main capabilities

 - Save generated or uploaded images to ZMongo-compatible documents.
+- Browse image collections as thumbnail batches directly inside ComfyUI.
+- Select a browsed image by index and reuse its `document_id` in downstream nodes.
 - Load saved images by `collection_name`, `document_id`, and `field_path`.
+- Save masks into the same document as their source image by using a separate mask field path such as `mask_data`.
+- Browse saved masks independently from saved images.
 - Save and retrieve arbitrary prompt or metadata values.
 - Browse collections, list documents, and extract flattened dot-path field names directly inside ComfyUI.
+- Delete selected documents with an explicit document-ID confirmation pattern.
 - Use **Dynamic Presets** to turn ComfyUI node settings into reusable workflow logic.
 - Save presets by node ID and dynamically rebuild output sockets from loaded preset data.
 - Use hosted storage through **BusinessProcessApplications.com** or private local storage through the local file store.